 Editors’ Note: The method described here is employed when lowering a climber off a tube-style belay device clipped to the master point on an anchor, but the same skills can be applied to any situation when passing a knot might be necessary.
 For clarity, the system is illustrated under no tension.

+Fig. 21 When the knot is one foot from the belay device, get hands-free by tying a mule hitch on the belay device.
+Instead of an overhand backup, clip and lock a biner onto the strand leading down to the climber.
 Fig. 22 Prusik-hitch a loop of cord below the backup biner on the load side of the rope (A).
 Clip another locker on the same side of the anchor, and attach the cord with a Muntermule- overhand (B).
 Slide the prusik down to tighten; now you have a backup for your hands-free system.
 On the knot side of the rope, tie a Munter-mule-overhand in the section of rope beyond the passing knot (C) on a locker connected to the master point.
+Fig. 23 Undo your original belay system completely (D), so the prusik cord will take the load.
+Untie the overhand and mule hitch on the cord, and use the Munter (E) to slowly transfer the load to the new belay system: the Munter hitch you tied beyond the passing knot (F).
+Fig. 24 Remove the cord completely (G) and untie the overhand and mule hitch on the new belay system.
+The knot is “passed” and you can continue lowering the climber with the new Munter (H).

 Field Use 3: Escaping a belay (core skills required: munter hitch, MMO, flemish bend, prusik hitch, mule hitch)